-On this page you find more information on LIGA’s ongoing research projects.
+On this page you find more information on LIGA’s ongoing (and past) research projects.

 LifeBrain: Breaking new ground in cognitive neuroscience

 The LifeBrain project aims to identify determinants of human brain development, cognitive functioning, and mental health and establish a solid knowledgebase for understanding how these three domains can be optimized throughout life.
 Specifically, the project intends to integrate the data from 11 longitudinal, mostly population-based cohort studies investigating cognitive and mental health from birth to old age.
 We plan to link these to national registries, biobanks and data from other large studies, and also enrich them with novel data.
 The LIGA team will be in charge of all genetic and epigenetic experiments conducted as part of LifeBrain.
 To this end, we will analyse DNA extracted from blood, saliva and buccal swabs for their genetic and epigenetic profiles using high-throughput technologies.
 For more information on the LifeBrain projects and our international collaborators, please visit the official LifeBrain website.
 Funding: European commission (from January 1, 2017 – June 30, 2022).